sukram42/project-platypus/README.md

   To increase load performance, JMeter can be clustered over multiple nodes.

-  #### Docker-compose File

-  The deployment of the load test environment is done by the Dockercomposefile "docker-compose.yml" in the root directory.

- With `Docker-compose up -d` the setup is started.
-Through `docker-compose ps` or `docker ps`, the running container can be watched.
-To start a test manually from the jmaster container it is possible to use the following command.

- `docker exec -ti <ContainerID> jmeter -n -t -c 'etc/tests/<testfile>' -R<names of jmserver container>`

- The jmserver container are shown at the docker ps command.
-To increase the amount of server nodes just write:

- `docker-compose scale jmserver=<AmountOfContainer>`

-After the start of the docker-compose file, the Grafana-Dashboard should be reachable on port 3005.
-The default password is 'admin' as well as the password.
-When adding a new data source, it is possible to reach the influxdb with the hostname `influxdb`.
-The used table is called `jmeter`.

-If there are problems with the docker images, it is possible to build new ones with the Dockerfiles under JMeter_Docker/MASTER/Dockerfile or JMeter_Docker/SERVER/Dockerfile.
-The docker-compose file could be in need of an update concerning the image name.

 ##Datamining

 The datamining script found in the ./datamining folder.
 To run the script just run `node data` in the datamining folder.